-By 2012, the home was surrounded by slightly less than 2 acres of the original Glazier property, and with nature reclaiming it, the home was razed.
+By 2012, the home was surrounded by slightly less than 2 acres of the original Glazier property, and the door to the basement, where it is presumed that freedom seekers found rest and refuge, was still visible.
+But with nature reclaiming it, the home was razed.

-The property was further divided into four building sites, collectively named Glazier Woods, and we’ve built beautiful custom homes on three of the four sites.
-A home on the remaining site will be situated very close to where the original log cabin once stood.
+The property was further divided into four building sites, collectively named Glazier Woods, and we built beautiful custom homes on them.

-Its owners will look out over the same sweeping view of the Huron River valley that the Glazier’s and the freedom seekers once saw.
+One of the the homes is situated very close to where the original log cabin once stood and its owners look out over the same sweeping view of the Huron River valley that the Glazier’s and the freedom seekers once saw.

 The view alone makes this site one of a kind.
 Its history makes it all the more special and unique.